 Bullet Point 6 - The 5-month rule and study abroad.

-The actual entry at revised 2 USCIS-PM F.7.A. now states:
+Following the November 26, 2024 revision to the Policy Manual, the entry at 2 USCIS-PM F.7.A. now states:

 “A student enrolled in an ICE SEVP-certified school during a study abroad program may remain active in SEVIS if the study abroad program lasts less than 5 months.
 If the program lasts longer than 5 months, then the student will need a new Form I-20 to be readmitted in student status."